 Rather than working with wet and dry elements as with other types of paint, an encaustic artist works with hot and cold (liquid and solid) wax.
 A variety of tools are used such as hot plates, torches, heat guns and specialty irons.
 To paint with encaustic medium, the wax is liquified into a mailable form at 200°F.

-Alison's encaustic paintings consist of countless layers of wax containing pigments, oils, shellac and sometimes 'aged pages', all resulting in multidimensional art with an ethereal quality.
+My encaustic paintings consist of many layers of wax with pigments, oils, shellac, photographs and sometimes 'aged pages', all resulting in multidimensional art with an ethereal quality.